-Wondering how to keep the kids busy this summer?
+Looking for the best kids club to keep the little ones busy this summer?

 How about joining one of most popular (and free!) summer clubs that Queensland has to offer?!